BioinfoUNIBA/epitran/README.md

 Reditools have been applied in thousands of human RNAseq experiments, leading to the discovery of >16 million events in several human body sites, collected in our specialized <b>REDIportal</b> database.<br>
 REDItools and REDIportal represent two relevant and efficient computational resources to investigate RNA editing in a variety of organisms and in different physiological and pathological conditions.<br>
 Today, we are going to reproduce step-by-step a bioinformatics pipeline aimed to study A-to-I editing in human samples, combininig both Reditools and Rediportal information.
+During the morning we will start with exploring the REDIportal database and we will conclude our practice by obtaining the annotated editing events for two genes
+GRIA2 and FLNA.
+These data will by used as input for one of the script embedded with the REDItools package to explore the RNA editing potential of two different RNA-Seq data sets using known editing events.
+Finally, during the afternoon we will illustrate a computational workflow to discover novel RNA editing events using RNAseq and WGS reads from the same sample.
 </p>

 <p>